SmallStoneSK/rn-components-kit/packages/Divider/README.md

 #### `style`

-Allow you to custom style
+Allow you to customize style

 |Type|Required|Default|
 |----|--------|-------|